Extreme gaps between eigenvalues of random matrices: Introduction

 \end{cor}

 Note that this result, for $k=1$, is proved in Vinson's thesis \cite{Vinson} by a different method: he characterizes the number of small gaps as a symmetric function of the eigenvalues, and computes its moments.
-It is not clear how his method can be extended to provide the joint law of the $k$ smallest gaps.\\
+It is not clear how his method can be extended to provide the joint law of the $k$ smallest gaps.

-We now turn to our next question about extreme gaps, i.e the asymptotic behavior of the largest gaps, which were guessed by Vinson, based on the supposed asymptotic independence of distant gaps.
-We obtain thanks to the precise asymptotics of one gap probability, obtained by the steepest descent method for Riemann Hilbert problems in \cite{Deift}, and the negative association property of determinantal point processes (see e.g. \cite{Liggett}).
+We now turn to our next question about extreme gaps, that is, the asymptotic behavior of the largest gaps, which were guessed by Vinson, based on the supposed asymptotic independence of distant gaps.
+We obtain, thanks to the precise asymptotics of one gap probability, obtained by the steepest descent method for Riemann Hilbert problems in \cite{Deift}, and the negative association property of determinantal point processes; see, for example,~\cite{Liggett}.
 Note that both results are posterior to Vinson's thesis.